AFNetworking/AFJSONRPCClient/README.md

 ## Installation

-[CocoaPods](http://cocoapods.org) is the recommended way to add AFIncrementalStore to your project.
+[CocoaPods](http://cocoapods.org) is the recommended way to add AFJSONRPCClient to your project.

-Here's an example podfile that installs AFIncrementalStore and its dependency, AFNetworking.
+Here's an example podfile that installs AFJSONRPCClient and its dependency, AFNetworking.

 ### Podfile